yewstack/yew/docs/concepts/components/callbacks.md

 ### callback

 Create a callback that will send a message to the component when it is executed.
-Under the hood, it will call `send_message` with the message that is returned by the provided closure.
+Under the hood, it will call `send_message` with the message returned by the provided closure.

 This method has a version that accepts an `FnOnce` instead, `callback_once`.
 You should use this with care though, as the resulting callback will panic if executed more than once.